12 Month Ironman Training Plan

 During the last three months before your Ironman, it is an excellent time to include an Olympic distance of half Ironman into your training.
 This should be around six to eight weeks before your Ironman and will allow some race simulation to test your current fitness.

-Try to incorporate some brick sessions that include a swim to bike and run to bike efforts.
+Try to incorporate some brick sessions that include swimming to bike and run to bike efforts.

 Two months out: